neoxic/lua-mongo/README.md

 	return tostring(self.id) .. ' --> ' .. self.name
 end

-function SimpleClass:__tobson() -- Called when object is packed into BSON
+function SimpleClass:__toBSON() -- Called when object is packed into BSON
 	return {
 		_id = self.id,
 		binary = mongo.Binary(self.name), -- Store 'name' as BSON Binary for example }
 end

--- A root '__tobson' metamethod may return a table or BSON document.
+-- A root '__toBSON' metamethod may return a table or BSON document.
--- A nested '__tobson' metamethod may return a Lua value, BSON type or BSON document.
+-- A nested '__toBSON' metamethod may return a value, BSON type or BSON document.

 -- BSON handler
 local function handler(document)